Skip to main content

 Advanced cancer screening goes beyond mammograms and colonoscopies.
 Liquid biopsy (Galleri) checks blood for tumor DNA across more than 50 cancers.
 Whole body MRI (Prenuvo) scans your organs without radiation.
 Together, they catch cancers that standard screening misses, often early enough to cure.

 We all fear the C-word.
 But fear is not a strategy.
 Early detection is.
 Cancer at Stage 1 is often curable with simple surgery.
 Cancer at Stage 4 is a full-body crisis.
-Our goal is to shift the timeline left, finding cancer when it is small, slow, and treatable.
+Our goal is to move the timeline left, finding cancer when it is small, slow, and treatable.

 What does standard cancer screening miss?

-Standard cancer screening misses most cancer deaths because it only covers five cancers and only at certain ages.
-Your insurance covers screening for breast, cervical, colorectal, prostate, and lung (scans only for heavy smokers).
-Those five account for less than 30 percent of cancer deaths in the United States.
-The other 70 percent, including pancreatic, stomach, liver, and ovarian cancer, have no standard screening guidelines until you have symptoms.
+Those five account for less than 30% of cancer deaths in the United States.
+The other 70%, including pancreatic, stomach, liver, and ovarian cancer, have no standard screening guidelines until you have symptoms.
 By the time symptoms appear, the cancer has often spread.

 What advanced cancer screening tools actually work?